Ayush-Rawat-1/SecureFileDelete/readme.md

-# Permanent Delete System
+# 🔒 Permanent Delete System

-A secure file deletion application built with Python and Tkinter that performs permanent deletion using the U.S. Department of Defense (DoD) standard overwrite algorithms.
-It supports both 3-pass and 7-pass deletion methods to ensure that files and folders are unrecoverable.
+A secure file sanitization and deletion tool built with **Python**.
+It supports both **DoD overwrite algorithms** (3-pass and 7-pass) and **AES-256 Cryptographic Erasure** to ensure that files and folders are permanently unrecoverable.

+---

 ## ✅ Features

-- GUI-based application for ease of use
+* GUI-based application for ease of use
-- Supports secure deletion of individual files and entire folders
+* Supports secure deletion of individual files and entire folders
-- Implements 3-pass and 7-pass DoD overwrite algorithms
+* Implements **DoD 3-Pass and 7-Pass overwrite algorithms**
+* Implements **AES-256 Cryptographic Erasure** (new)
-- Displays real-time progress of deletion
+* Displays real-time progress of deletion
-- Maintains logs of all deletion activities
+* Maintains logs of all activities
-- Select between 3-pass and 7-pass modes
+* Select between overwrite or encryption-based erasure modes
-- Displays detailed logs within the application
+* Displays detailed logs within the application

+---

-## 🔐 Overwrite Methods
+## 🔐 Deletion Methods

-### 3-Pass DoD Method
+### DoD 3-Pass Method

 1. Overwrite with binary zeroes (`0x00`)
 2. Overwrite with binary ones (`0xFF`)
 3. Overwrite with random data

-### 7-Pass DoD Method
+### DoD 7-Pass Method

 1. Overwrite with binary zeroes
 2. Overwrite with binary ones